Django project structure

 How many times have you created a Django application inside a project and thought it made perfect sense?

 In my case I’ve never felt I’ve done it perfectly.
 I always realise it could be better later down the line.
-You don’t have energy or budget to change it then.
+At that point you usually don’t have energy or time to change it.
 It’s an already working code that does not need to be touched.
 Not a priority in any meaning of the word.
+And usually it is not sensible as you will introduce bugs when you do any kind of major refactor.
+Basically, you need to get your project structure right pretty early on.

 applications that all end up being interdependent on each other and will not

 ever be used in separation from this project?
-Like literally, all models will
+Most things in your project will

 end up depending on each other.
-You’ll have a
+You’ll end up with a

 utils app that your project utilises too.
-You are living an illusion of
+I think people are living an illusion of

 building independent applications that do not depend on each other.
 Independent

 for what sake?
-It’s not like you will ever make them into separate packages.
+It’s not like one will ever make them into separate packages or

-make so much more sense.
-Only use them when you need them, not as a default.
+The idea of Engines in Rails is much more appealing to me.
+You only use them when you need them, not as a default.

 Some people say that Django applications way is great because “all Django developers” know it.
 While it’s true, there’s more to programming than Django.
-While it seems a lot of people learn Django first and programming second, I don’t think it’s a valid excuse to use the applications framework as a default.
-I think everyone should make an assessment on a project basis.
+Django does not lock you into doing things certain way - you can lay it out however you like.
+I don’t think it’s a good idea to use the applications framework as a default.
+I think you can use your common sense to lay out folders.
+I think before starting on a project one should make an assessment what project structure will work for it, e.g. whether it needs to be horizontal or vertical.
+I think it really depends on a specific project what kind of folder structure makes sense.

 I’d love if you could re-jig the application after you’ve deployed it, but the migration system makes it almost impossible to do later down the line.
 Once a Django model is added to an app, you really can’t move it without legwork.